 The REIT continues to monitor the value of its properties affected by COVID-19.
 The REIT revises its estimates concerning rental growth and lease renewal assumptions to reflect expected market conditions, and currently, future cash flows are expected to remain relatively stable as government and credit rated tenants comprise the majority of the REIT's tenant base.
-It is not possible however, to forecast with certainty how COVID-19 will continue to impact the REIT's investment properties.
-Regardless, the REIT remains committed to owning high-quality assets with long term value propositions.
+It is not possible however, to forecast with certainty how COVID-19 will continue to impact the valuation of the REIT's investment properties.
+The REIT however remains committed to owning high-quality assets with long term value propositions.

-For the three months ended March 31, 2021, the REIT had a fair value loss of \$2,348.
-The fair value loss was largely due to higher vacancy allowances and moderated leasing assumptions on certain properties, which was partially offset by the increase in value of certain properties which reflect external appraisals, positive leasing activity and contractual rent step-ups.
+For the three and six months ended June 30, 2021, the REIT had a fair value loss of \$2,166 and \$4,514, respectively.
+The fair value loss was largely due to higher vacancy allowances and moderated leasing assumptions on certain properties, which was partially offset by the increase in value of certain properties that benefited from contractual rent step-ups.

-The key valuation assumptions for the REIT's investment properties as at March 31, 2021 and 2020 are as follows:
+The key valuation assumptions for the REIT's investment properties as at June 30, 2021 and 2020 are as follows:

-2021 2020 Terminal and direct capitalization rates - range 4.75% to 10.25% 4.75% to 10.25% Terminal and direct capitalization rate - weighted average 6.26% 6.28% Discount rates - range 5.75% to 10.25% 5.75% to 10.25% Discount rate - weighted average 7.06% 7.13%
+2021 2020 Tarminal and direct conitalination rates, range 4.750/ +0.40.250/ 4.750/ += 10.050/ Terminal and direct capitalization rates - range 4.75% to 10.25% 4.75% to 10.25% Terminal and direct capitalization rate - weighted average 6.26% 6.29% Discount rates - range 5.75% to 10.25% 5.75% to 10.25% Discount rate - weighted average 7.06% 7.08%